serversideup/amplitudejs/docs/elements/metadata-elements.md

 # Meta Data Elements

-Meta data elements get their information filled in with meta data from the active song object.
-These can be any type of HTML element except when filling in cover_art_url, station_art_url, podcast_episode_cover_art_url.
+Meta data elements get their information filled in with meta data from the active song object or on initialization from the keyed song in the array.
+These can be any type of HTML element except when filling in cover_art_url, station_art_url, or podcast_episode_cover_art_url.

 These specific keys have to be on an img tag since they update the src attribute of the tag.
 Every other attribute fills in the inner html of the tag.